johannessonlab/intermedia_spore_killer/README.md

 # intermedia_spore_killer
-Scripts released with the paper Svedberg et al. "Convergent evolution of complex genomic rearrangements in two fungal meiotic drive elements".
+Scripts released with the paper Svedberg et al. "Convergent evolution of complex genomic rearrangements in two fungal meiotic drive elements", (Nature Communications) 2018. https://www.nature.com/articles/s41467-018-06562-x

 The paper is under review at the moment and I will update with a link on publication.